Jeff Beck: Personal life and death

 From 1963 to 1967, Beck was married to Patricia Brown.
+However, this relationship had deteriorated by the time Beck joined the Yardbirds.
+During the Yardbirds years, Beck began a relationship with American model and actress Mary Hughes, with whom he moved in when his relationship with the Yardbirds broke down.
+By 1968, Beck had entered what would be a nearly 18-year relationship with the English model Celia Hammond, whose portrait appears on the album cover of Truth.
 In 2005, he married Sandra Cash.
 He had no children.

-At the time of his death Beck lived in a Grade II-listed house called Riverhall in the civil parish of Wadhurst, East Sussex.
+At the time of his death, Beck lived in a Grade II-listed building called Riverhall in the civil parish of Wadhurst, East Sussex.
 Beck became a vegetarian in 1969 and was a patron of the Folly Wildlife Rescue Trust.
 He also had an interest in classic Ford hot rods, performing much of the work on the exteriors and engines of the cars by himself.

 Beck died from a bacterial meningitis infection at a hospital near Riverhall on 10 January 2023, at the age of 78.
 Within minutes of his death announcement, musicians and friends began paying tribute; Jimmy Page wrote that "The six stringed Warrior is no longer here for us to admire the spell he could weave around our mortal emotions.
 Jeff could channel music from the ethereal.
 His technique unique.
 His imaginations apparently limitless.
-Jeff I will miss you along with your millions of fans."
+Jeff I will miss you along with your millions of fans".
 Mick Jagger expressed his condolences, writing "With the death of Jeff Beck we have lost a wonderful man and one of the greatest guitar players in the world.
 We will all miss him so much."
-Ronnie Wood, a former bandmate of Beck's, stated "Now Jeff has gone, I feel like one of my band of brothers has left this world, and I’m going to dearly miss him."
-The interment of Beck's remains took place at St. Mary's Church in Beddington on 3 February.
+Ronnie Wood, a former bandmate of Beck's, stated "Now Jeff has gone, I feel like one of my band of brothers has left this world, and I'm going to dearly miss him."

+Beck's funeral service took place at St Mary's Church in Beddington, Sutton, on 3 February.
+Mourners included Johnny Depp, Rod Stewart, Eric Clapton, Tom Jones, Ronnie Wood, David Gilmour, Bob Geldof, Robert Plant, and Chrissie Hynde.
+Jimmy Page delivered a eulogy referring to Beck as "the quiet chief".
+A private burial, with only Beck's widow Sandra, the couple's dog, and Johnny Depp in attendance, followed at Riverhall.

 Awards

 Beck was the winner of eight Grammy awards, the first being Best Rock Instrumental Performance for "Escape" from the album Flash at the 1986 Grammys.

+The asteroid 38431 Jeffbeck is named after him.